 View of the Longevity Hill

-Soon after the destruction of his residence Emperor Xianfeng fell ill and died.
+In 1860, during the Second Opium War, this summer residence was destroyed by British troops, in retaliation for the imprisonment and torture of two envoys.
+Soon after this event Emperor Xianfeng fell ill and died.
 One of his concubines managed to become the de facto ruler of the country for more than forty years (1861-1908).
 She is known as Empress Dowager Cixi; she decided to enlarge and restore a minor retreat relatively near the (old) Summer Palace.
 This location featured an impressive pagoda and a Buddhist monastery on a hill surrounded by a small artificial lake.

 Buddhist Pagoda and Lama Monastery

 The new Summer Palace was damaged and looted by troops of the Eight-Nation Alliance in 1900.
 The Empress diverted substantial amounts of money from more important objectives into the reconstruction of the Palace.
-She died in 1908 and only four years later the last Chinese emperor was forced to abdicate; he was given the right to continue to live in the Summer Palace and in the private apartments of the Forbidden City.
+She died in 1908 and four years later the last emperor (a child) was forced to abdicate; he was allowed to continue to live in the Summer Palace and in the private apartments of the Forbidden City.

 The symbolic meaning of numbers influenced the design of monuments, such as the bridge shown above: seventeen is the sum of nine plus eight.
 The former symbolized the emperor, whereas the latter was and still is regarded as a very lucky number: a Chinese architect would never suggest a four-arch bridge, because number four is a very unlucky number.
 In this specific case the influence of numbers led to the design of a very elegant bridge which is characterized by the gradual reduction of the size of the arches.